Rosh7an/Portfolio/README.md

 ## Deployment 📦

-This Web Application is deployed to Render.
+This Web Application is deployed to Surge.

-You could also host directly with Render by linking your own repository.

 ## License 📄
 This project is licensed under the Apache-2.0 License - see the [LICENSE.md](./LICENSE) file for details